-Q4.5 To what extent is a decision of actual modeling vs. using the Alternative Methodology for either VA RBC or VACARVM binding on the other model?
+Q4.5 To what extent is a decision of actual modeling vs. using the Alternative Methodology for VA RBC binding on the other model?

-A: Since either method (modeling and the AM) is appropriate for calculation under VACARVM and VA RBC, the only condition imposed by the requirements is that once a company chooses the modeling method for either RBC or reserves for a block of business, the company must continue using the modeling approach for RBC or reserves for that same block of business (unless they obtain approval for switching back).
+A: Since either method (modeling and the AM) is appropriate for calculation under VA RBC, the only condition imposed by the requirements is that once a company chooses the modeling method for RBC for a block of business, the company must continue using the modeling approach for RBC for that same block of business (unless they obtain regulatory approval for switching back).

-Q4.6 Is it appropriate for a model developed for VA RBC purposes to be used for VACARVM as well?
-Is it appropriate to use either of these models for cash flow testing purposes as well?
+Q4.6 Is it appropriate for a model developed for VA RBC purposes to be used for cash flow testing purposes as well?

-A: It is usually appropriate for the same basic model structure to be used for VA RBC and VACARVM.
-The same model may also be appropriate for cash flow testing purposes.
+A: The same model may be appropriate for cash flow testing purposes.
 Regardless of the model structure used, the actuary typically considers whether the model structure and the underlying assumptions appropriately reflect all material risks, and all options embedded in the liabilities and the underlying assets, and are appropriate for the purpose for which they were created.

-While it may be appropriate to use the same basic model structure, it is usually prudent for the actuary to take into account the calculation differences and difference in purpose of VA RBC, AG VACARVM and cash flow testing.
-For example, VA RBC and AG VACARVM are usually focused on the tail risk, whereas the focus of cash flow testing is usually the adequacy of reserves over a range of scenarios.
+While it may be appropriate to use the same basic model structure, it is usually prudent for the actuary to take into account the calculation differences and difference in purpose of VA RBC and cash flow testing.
+For example, VA RBC is focused on the tail risk, whereas the focus of cash flow testing is usually the adequacy of reserves over a range of scenarios.
 See question 3.8 for more discussion and examples of the differences.

-- Q4.7 Principle 2 recognizes the fact that the modeling-based approach in VACARVM and VA RBC permits the aggregation of results over all products subject to the recommendation.
+- Q4.7 Principle 2 recognizes the fact that the modeling-based approach in VA RBC permits the aggregation of results over all products subject to the recommendation.
 The guidance in Principle 2 contains the statement "performed in the aggregate (subject to limitations related to contractual provisions) to allow the natural offset of risks within a given scenario."
 What contractual provisions could limit aggregation? - A: Two such contractual provisions are: (1) group annuities with GMDBs and/or GLBs that are experience rated or pooled with a limited number of other similar contracts; (2) contracts within the scope of the requirements that are reinsured under an experience rated reinsurance treaty.